BxB-Studio/Inputs-Manager/README.md

 **Importing the Inputs Manager manually to your Unity project requires the [Unity CSharp Utilities](https://www.github.com/BxB-Studio/Unity-CSharp-Utilities) library to be added to your project for it to work without any** `MissingReferenceException`**.<br/>
 Use the Automatic install method to avoid importing errors.<br/>
 This package requires a few packages to be installed from the Package Manager.
 Check the Dependencies section below for more information<br/>
-Please do not changes the destination of the existing files under the** `Resources` **directory.
+Please do not change the destination of the existing files under the** `Resources` **directory.
 Doing so may cause some internal errors!**

 ## How to Install
 There are multiple methods to install the Inputs Manager in your Unity project.<br/>